ca-carr/smart_contracts/module_information.md

 Participation in group and individual work in tutorials and lectures.
 Discussion and in class verbal feedback.

 ### Summative assessment
-- **70% exam**, with multiple choice questions and a written component
+- **70% exam**, with multiple choice questions and a written component.
-- **30% group work project**, focusing on building a smart contract, deploying it, and explaining your smart contract in the presentation
+- **30% group work project**, focusing on building a smart contract, deploying it, and explaining your smart contract in the presentation.

-Full assessment details are described in the assessment section <a href="/assessment_information.md"> here. </a>
+Full assessment details are described in the assessment section on ELE.

 # Syllabus overview, and material covered